This chapter explains the provisions relating to child support debts and covers:

 The recovery of advance payments and family assistance and social security overpayments from FTB entitlements take precedence over the recovery of any child support debts.
 Any remaining FTB, following the recovery of advance payments, family assistance and social security overpayments, can be used for the recovery of child support debts in accordance with section 228 of the A New Tax System Family Assistance (Administration) Act 1999.

-An individual can request a review of a FAO decision to recover child support debts from FTB payments under the family assistance law.
+An individual can request a review of a Centrelink decision to recover child support debts from FTB payments under the family assistance law.

 A request for a review or an appeal against such a decision by a delegate of the Secretary should follow normal review and appeal procedures.